-We have audited the financial report of Thalanga Copper Mines Pty Limited (the Company), which comprises the statement of financial position as at 31 March 2024, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the accompanying financial report of Thalanga Copper Mines Pty Limited ("the Company"), which comprises the statement of financial position as at Monday, 31 March 2025, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the directors' declaration.

-In our opinion, the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including:
+In our opinion the financial report of the Company is in accordance with the Corporations Act 2001, including:

-- a.
-Giving a true and fair view of the Company's financial position as at 31 March 2024 and of its financial performance for the year ended on that date; and - b.
-Complying with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001.
+- a) Giving a true and fair view of the Company's financial position as at Monday, 31 March 2025 and of its performance for the year ended on that date; and - b) Complying with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001.

-Basis for opinion
+Basis for Opinion